Joined faculty in 1988

 - Judicial Law Clerk; The Honorable Virgil Pittman, U.S. District Judge for the Southern District of Alabama

 A native of metropolitan Atlanta, Dean Strickland received his undergraduate degree, summa cum laude, from Presbyterian College and his law degree from Vanderbilt University Law School.
 While at Vanderbilt, he served as articles editor and executive editor of the Vanderbilt Law Review.

-Since joining the Cumberland faculty, Dean Strickland has continued to serve regularly as an arbitrator and a mediator in programs administered by the American Arbitration Association, the Better Business Bureau, and others.
+Since joining the Cumberland faculty, Strickland has continued to serve regularly as an arbitrator and a mediator in programs administered by the American Arbitration Association, the Better Business Bureau, and others.
 He also has delivered bar review lectures for BarBri, Inc. since 1995.
 He now delivers lectures for BarBri in on civil procedure, conflict of laws, or remedies in thirteen cities in seven states.